ybakos/zuvuya-compositor/README.md

 // ...
 #include <wayland-client-protocol.h>
 // ...
 struct wl_registry* registry = wl_display_get_registry(display);

+wl_registry_destroy(registry);
 // ...
 ```

 Notice how we're including `wayland-client-protocol.h`.
 The function
-`wl_display_get_registry` corresponds to the Wayland protocol message
+`wl_display_get_registry` corresponds to the Wayland protocol request
-`display.get_registry`.
-This is indeed the first request sent from the client
+`wl_display.get_registry`.
+This is indeed the first request sent from the
-to the server.
-Now, if you read the protocol documentation for `get_registry`,
+client to the server.
+Now, if you read the protocol documentation for
-you'll see that the next thing that happens is that the registry will
+`get_registry`, you'll see that the next thing that happens is that the
-automatically emit one event for each "global" object that the client has
+registry will automatically emit one event for each "global" object that the
-access to.
-It is "advertising" the availability of global objects that the
+client has access to.
+It is "advertising" the availability of global objects
-client can obtain access to.
-If we bind an event handler to the registry, our
+that the client can obtain access to.
+If we bind an event handler to the
-client can do something upon receiving these events, such as obtaining a
+registry, our client can do something upon receiving these events, such as
-handle on the compositor object.
+obtaining a handle on the compositor object.

 Let's see what the initial events are by printing them to the console.
 We'll
 need to create a `wl_registry_listener` and add the listener to our